 Your appearance is your calling card, and you will be judged instantly by your appearance.
 You know the saying, “You only have one chance to make a good first impression!”
 If you do not have the attire necessary to give a good impression, call around to see what agencies, churches, Dress for Success, or thrift stores are looking for appropriate clothes.

 Tell the Truth about your Past

-As an ex-offender, you need to be prepared to discuss with your interviewer the reason for incarceration.
+As an ex-offender, you must be prepared to discuss the reason for incarceration with your interviewer.
 It is always good to share what you learned from prison and how you have been rehabilitated.
-Do not dwell on your past; explain and move on to the strengths and skills you bring to the job!
+Refrain from dwelling on your past; explain and move on to the strengths and skills you bring to the job!